LGBTQ people in sports in the United States

 The homosexual sports community in the United States has one of the highest levels of acceptance and support in the world and is rapidly growing as of 2020.
 General public opinion and jurisprudence regarding homosexuality in the United States has become significantly more accepting since the late 1980s; for example, by the early 2020s, an overwhelming majority of Americans approved of the legality of same-sex marriages.
+However, LGBTQ people have faced increased pushback in the sports world as part of the 2020s anti-LGBTQ movement in the United States, which has particularly impacted transgender people in sports.

-In regard to sports in the United States, in 2002 researcher Eric Anderson found "more openly gay runners and swimmers than football and baseball players."
+In regard to sports in the United States, in 2002 researcher Eric Anderson found "more openly gay runners and swimmers than football and baseball players".
 He then hypothesized that this occurred because gay men likely abandoned some sports in favor of sports that were more accepting of homosexuality.
 In 2006, a Sports Illustrated poll of roughly 1,400 professional athletes found that a majority would be willing to accept a gay teammate.
 As well, professional ice hockey (NHL) athletes seemed to be the most accepting of such teammates as 80% of its players approved of having a gay teammate.
+However, these polling numbers have not consistently resulted in an actual increase in lesbian, gay, or queer people in professional sports.

+Efforts to increase inclusion

+Several organizations exist with the purpose of improving sports for LGBTQ people, such as You Can Play.

+A common effort to increase acceptance of LGBTQ people among sports teams and their fans is the introduction of Pride Nights.
+However, these have resulted in many controversies in various sports.

+Legal cases in the United States

+The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland, was about homosexuality.
+In 2006, the National Center for Lesbian Rights accused Rene Portland of forcing Jennifer Harris to transfer because of bias against lesbians.
+The advocacy group claimed that Portland was biased against lesbians for decades, citing a 1986 interview in which she stated that she would not have lesbians in her program.
+The lawsuit was eventually settled out of court, with Penn State finding Portland in violation of policy.
+She was fined $10,000 by the university in lieu of a one-game suspension, and warned that another infraction would result in the termination of her employment.
+Portland resigned from her position as women's head basketball coach in March 2007.